splace/2mp4/README.md

 ```
 Note: what files are videos is determined by the operating systems mime types.

-Note: the codec in the source file must be compatible with the target container, and supported by the conversion program.
+Note: the codec in the source file must be compatible with the target container.

+Note: only tested with avconv.
+(Ubuntu)